Table of Contents

 Can Dog Blood Blisters be Prevented?

-Some blood blisters can be avoided, but not all blood blisters can be prevented completely.
+You can avoid some blood blisters, but not all blood blisters can be prevented entirely.

 Should I Seek Veterinary Care?

 Even though blood blisters can heal independently, they can take a long time – several weeks or months.

 Remember that they most likely cause your dog pain, and your dog is at risk of causing the blister to worsen or open and become infected if they have left to scratch the area or shake their head.

 To avoid further damage to your dog, if you see a blood blister, seek veterinary care.
 A veterinarian is the best person to diagnose and treat a blood blister.